Spoilers For ‘General Hospital’: Molly’s Reunited With TJ But Things Are Going To Be Complicated

 However, now it would seem that Molly will be greatly distracted by knowing that she slept with Brando while her beau was gone.
 She won’t want TJ to find out about it, and it seems she may realize she’s got some hard-to-resolve feelings for the Port Charles newcomer.

-Not only that, but it probably wouldn’t come as a surprise if in a few weeks if Molly ended up pregnant, or at least had a pregnancy scare.
+Not only that, but it probably wouldn’t come as a surprise if in a few weeks Molly ends up pregnant, or at least had a pregnancy scare.
 General Hospital spoilers don’t reveal many specifics about what’s next for Brando, TJ, and Molly quite yet, but it certainly looks like this could get pretty wild.